-Nathalie Beras, born in Martinique in 1970, lives and works in Paris.
+Nathalie Beras, born in Martinique in 1970, lives and works in New Orleans.

 She was only 12 when she discovered Fauvism and found her true calling.
 The wild liberation of colour achieved by Matisse, and later by Vlaminck and Marquet, fascinated her.
 Embracing a career in diplomacy, she worked in several embassies in Russia and Central Asia, then spent five years as the director of the Russian art department at Sotheby’s, Paris.